-

 Additionally, for more detailed information on refineries, you can request a sample of our Asia Refineries Dataset

-The hydrocarbon sector accounts for 46% of consumption, electricity production for 24%, industry for 18%, and buildings for around 12%.
+The electricity production accounts for 32% of gas consumption, industry for 23%, and residential and services for 12%.

 Graph: NATURAL GAS CONSUMPTION (bcm)